Browse

 Human Usability

 Even if the AI invents the perfect language, humans need to be able to use it.
-Without constraints, the AI might create something so abstract or complex that it's impossible for us to work with.
+Without constraints, the AI might create something so abstract that it's impossible for us to work with.

 Training Data